MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-access-tokens.md

 ## Token Renewal

-A valid bearer token keeps the user's authentication alive without requiring him or her to re-enter their credentials frequently.
+A valid bearer token (with valid `access_token` or `refresh_token` properties) keeps the user's authentication alive without requiring him or her to re-enter their credentials frequently.
 Each time an active bearer token is used, the `refresh_token` is replaced and the new one gets another 336 hours (14 days) before it expires.

 However, after a one-hour period of inactivity, the `access_token` will automatically expire.
 Fortunately, since each `access_token` has a `refresh_token`, you can renew the `access_token` on behalf of the user **if** the `refresh_token` has not yet expired.